RobotLocomotion/drake/multibody/parsing/README_model_directives.md

  * What `<include/>` statements should *really* do (e.g. namespacing models, joints, etc.) without kludging Drake's parsing
+   * See http://sdformat.org/tutorials?tut=composition_proposal&cat=pose_semantics_docs& for the progress of the proposed formal semantics.
  * How to weld models together with joints external to the models

 OR if we find a mechanism whereby xacro could accomplish the same thing: